 Once you’ve got their agreement that you can solve their challenge, you then ask them a simple question like:

 - Do you want to work with us?

 OK, that last one wasn’t a question but it shows your enthusiasm for getting it done!
 Once you ask the question remember to zip it and wait for their answer.
 It’s only polite.

-If they don’t say yes or no but ask another question instead, then you know that they still have doubts with whether you can do the job.
-In this case you should ask another question to clarify their objections before asking again for the go-ahead.
+If they don’t say yes or no but ask another question instead, then you know that they still have doubts about whether you can do the job.
+In this case, you should ask another question to clarify their objection before asking again for the go-ahead.